 Every time you invest in a mutual fund through an advisor, an invisible badge of trust comes into play in the ARN code.
-It’s more than just a technicality; it’s your assurance that the person guiding your money is certified, accountable, and regulated.
-In a world where financial advice is easy to give but hard to trust, ARN ensures only the qualified get to lead the way.
+It’s more than just a technicality, it’s your assurance that the person guiding your money is certified, accountable, and regulated.
+Let's discuss Arn code in mutual funds, it's benefits in detail below.

 SEBI and AMFI mandate the ARN code to certify that only qualified and trained professionals can sell or advise on mutual fund products, promoting ethical distribution practices.